 - Poor lighting

-Suffering a fall while traversing up or down a stairway can result in extensive physical injuries, depending on where you sustained the fall in relation to the ground.
-A fall at the very top of a set of stairs may result in potentially permanent harm.
+Suffering a fall while traversing up or down a stairway can result in extensive physical injuries, depending on where you sustained the fall about the ground.
+A fall at the top of a set of stairs may potentially cause permanent harm.
 Types of injuries that may occur from a stairway fall include:

 - Broken bones